 Perfect Spring Time Asparagus Quiche

-This crustless asparagus quiche, a delicious bacon, egg and veggie bake, is perfect not only for a filling breakfast, but also makes a hearty dinner as well.
-If you are looking for a breakfast side dish recipe that meets your menu needs, this asparagus quiche recipe is amazing for that.
-You can also add mushrooms, leeks, or spinach to mix it up as this Parmesan quiche a really forgiving recipe.
+This crustless asparagus quiche, delicious bacon, egg, and veggie bake is perfect not only for a filling breakfast but also make a hearty dinner as well.
+If you are looking for a breakfast side dish recipe that meets your menu needs, this asparagus quiche recipe is amazing.

 - MEAT: In this quiche recipe, I prefer bacon.
-It has the best crunch and balances the asparagus really well.
-Approximately 6 slices of bacon usually does the trick, but I wont judge if you load up on bacon.
-Additionally other great meats include ham and sausage.
+It has the best crunch and balances the asparagus well.
+Approximately six slices of bacon usually do the trick, but I won’t judge if you load up on bacon.
+Additionally, other great meats include ham and sausage.

 - VEGETABLES: As this is an asparagus quiche, you need some asparagus!
-But many people enjoy a lot more veggies so feel free to add mushrooms or spinach.
+But many people enjoy more veggies, so feel free to add mushrooms or spinach.

 - EGG MIXTURE: Eggs, Heavy cream, and flour make up a simple and class quiche.

-- CHEESE: With these ingredients, freshly shredded Parmesan cheese is the best but other cheeses that go with quiche include difference cheese blends or cheeses like feta or goat cheese.
+- CHEESE: With these ingredients, freshly shredded Parmesan cheese is the best, but other cheeses that go with quiche include different cheese blends or cheeses like feta or goat cheese.

 - SEASONINGS: salt, dash pepper, pinch cayenne pepper (optional)